jspyeatt/dev-notes/ldap/README.md

 You should now be able to connect using the `admin` user for binding.

 ## Configuring for Secure Connections
+ldap:// + StartTLS should go to port 389. ldaps:// should be directed at port 636.

 [Based on this](https://www.openldap.org/doc/admin24/tls.html)

 This seems to be complicated.
 But here it goes.
 The configuration file is in `/etc/ldap/ldap.conf`.